tbegum/Testing_the_ortholog_conjecture/README.md

 ### Brief Description

-This repository contains files associated with our manuscript: "Phylogenetic comparative methods are problematic when applied to gene trees with speciation and duplication nodes: correcting for biases in testing the ortholog conjecture".
+This repository contains required scripts, and files associated with our manuscript: "Special care is needed in applying phylogenetic comparative methods to gene trees with speciation and duplication nodes".

-The files include:

-Manuscript.Rmd - This file contains detailed text of our manuscript and the codes to reproduce our results.
-This analysis is based on reanalyses of a published paper by Dunn et al. (doi:10.1073/pnas.1707515115).
-We used the same compara gene tree file (ftp://ftp.ensembl.org/pub/release-75/emf/ensembl-compara/homologies/) as Dunn et al. used for their study.
-Before running our analysis, one need to run "manuscript_kernel.R" script of Dunn et al. using the required files available in the "kmrr" folder of their github repository.
-For our reanalysis, we ran the script and stored the output in the “manuscript_dunn.RData” file (https://doi.org/10.5281/zenodo.3604104).

-Premanuscript_run_TM.R - To save time during knitting of the "Manuscript.Rmd" file, one needs to run the script "Premanuscript_run_TM.R" first.
-The outputs are generated and saved as "Data_TMRR_latest.rda" available in https://doi.org/10.5281/zenodo.3604104.

-TM.bib - The Bibliography file of our Rmarkdown file.
+This includes:

+README.md - This contains a brief description about all the scripts, and files provided here.

+Model_fitting.R - This script is written to fix time calibration bias of old duplicates in a phylogeny with speciation and duplication nodes.
+It also performs phylogenetic data modeling in a maximum-likelihood, and in a Bayesian frameworks.
+The outputs of this script are saved as "Model_fitting_TMRR.Rdata", and is archived at https://doi.org/10.5281/zenodo.4003391.

+Premanuscript_run_TMRR.R - This script is required to reanalyze the results of Dunn et al. (2018) using a Phylogenetic Independent Contrasts (PIC) method.
+It also provides a guideline to implement PIC on gene trees to study the effect of gene duplication, and to assess the results of PIC method.
+The outputs are saved as "Analyses_TMRR.Rdata", and is available at https://doi.org/10.5281/zenodo.4003391.

-functions_Dunn.R - The script adopted from Dunn et al. and renamed.
-The script contains functions, which were used to reproduce the results of Dunn et al. Some of the functions were further used in our study.
+functions_Dunn.R - To reproduce the results of Dunn et al. (2018), we used their functions ("functions.R") from https://github.com/caseywdunn/comparative_expression_2017.
+The same is provided here by renaming it as "functions_Dunn.R".

-funtion_TM_new.R - Additional script of functions written for our analysis.
+funtion_TM_new.R - All the functions required to reproduce the results of this study.

+Manuscript.Rmd - This R markdown file contains our  manuscript text, and source codes.
+To knit the markdown file, one needs to have outputs available at zenodo (https://doi.org/10.5281/zenodo.4003391).
+This includes the output of the study of Dunn et al. (2018), which was reproduced by using the script "manuscript_kernel.R" of them, and by using the necessary files provided on their github (https://github.com/caseywdunn/comparative_expression_2017).
+The reproduced output of Dunn et al. (2018) is stored at the zenodo link mentioned above as "manuscript_dunn.RData".

+TM.bib - The required bibliography to knit the Rmarkdown file.

-plos.csl - CSL style used in our Manuscript.Rmd file.
+molecular-biology-and-evolution.csl - CSL style used in our Rmarkdown.